 In preparation for seeing John Wick: Chapter 2 later today, I watched the first one, and despite some decently crafted action sequences, it was really dull and really boring.
 This is incredibly disappointing, as I was expecting something at least somewhat good.

 This movie’s lack of substance and unbelievably small feel is present right from the getgo.
 Who is John Wick?
 What makes him a likeable character?
 What even are his traits?
 Why would his wife marry him, a cold-blooded assassin?
 Despite losing his wife, I have no idea of this guy’s history.
 What made him such a ferociously good assassin, despite more than one of the action sequences contradicting that?
-Why should we feel for him when he gets a beagle puppy as a last gift from his dead wife in the only moment in the movie when I can tell that Keanu Reeves is actually trying?
+Why should we feel for him when he gets a beagle puppy as a last gift from his dead wife in the only moment in the movie in which I can tell that Keanu Reeves is actually trying?
 After 101 minutes with John Wick, Assassin Extraordinaire and James Bond wannabe, I have absolutely no idea who this guy is.
 Seriously, a dead puppy and a stolen car warrant a quest for bloody revenge.
 Wh-what?
 Huh?
 Oh-okay.
 This could have been great for a balls-to-the-wall dark comedy, but as a movie that takes itself way too seriously, the mishandled usage of this plot device is glaring.

 Much like the other characters.
 I did a little research and determined that Michael Nyqvist as the villain was supposed to be the quirky foil to the stoic Reeves, but that was completely lost on me, and caused Nyqvist to be a little annoying.
 I have no idea why he would place a two million dollar contract on Wick to protect his son who he clearly has no love for in the one (I think) scene they actually share.
 Worse, his son Alfie Allen is one of those selfish, arrogant, entitled little shartheads that I could just punch in the face … had he actually been given screentime and character.
 What other characters were there?
 Oh, there was Adrianne Palicki, who is one of the contradictions of John Wick’s fame/infamy, as she kicks his ass for the first half of their fight.
 Ha; Keanu’s getting beaten up by a woman.
 What a pussy.
 Oh, so Keanu’s beating up a woman; what an asshole.
 (Seriously; do not EVER make your main character fight a woman and still expect me to care about him.
 It hugely negatively impacts his character regardless of the result.)
 Uh, there’s Willem Dafoe, who apparently is Wick’s mentor, or one of his buddies, or something.